 2.a Submitting paper copies

-At least two weeks before your public defense, you must submit 15 paper copies (including one copy for the library) of your PhD thesis to the PhD office.
+At least two weeks before your public defense, you must submit 15 paper copies (including one copy for the library) of your PhD thesis to the Doctoral Service Centre in Atlas.

 2.b Submitting a digital copy